My opinion about bing-eating and overeating

 I've been diagnosed with Anorexia and EDNOS/NAO for most of my life, but NO-ONE EVER gave me the diagnosis of having "binge eating disorder" while I regularly had binges due to restriction.
 I mean: DUH.
 Restrict, Binge, Restrict, Binge.

-I love how Tabitha Farrar calls it "feast eating" and that's EXACTLY how I feel about "binges/overeating"
+I love how Tabitha Farrar calls it "feast eating" and that's EXACTLY how I feel about "binges/overeating".

 Let me share you some secret intel about last night.
 I couldn't sleep, because I've been pretty stressed this whole week.
 So I got up, sat my bum on the couch and proceeded to work my way through an entire bag of chips, a loaf of bread with peanut butter and a bar of chocolate.

-"was this an actual binge?
+"Was this an actual binge?
 I felt overwhelmed about life, I felt like eating delicious things and yes I ate until I was uncomfortably full and bloated.
 But looking back: did I eat enough delicious things during the week?
 I think not.
-I was too stressed to even think about food, that the basic bitch in me ate the same damn boring meals I eat every week.
+I was too stressed to even think about food, that the basic bitch in me ate the same boring meals I eat every week.
 My appetite was off and I just didn't feel myself.
-And I might needed a little more nutrition for my stress & pain levels, which use up a lot of energy".
+And I might needed a little more nutrition for my stress and pain levels, which use up a lot of energy".

-Her are some things I've learned about binges/overeating.
+Some things I've learned about binges/overeating

 - It happens 99% because of some sort of restriction.
 TRUST ME ON THIS.
-And read this

 - Our body needs to adapt to changes ALL THE TIME.
 Physical changes (chronic illness, exercise, age, etc), hormonal changes, stress and so much more.
 Our body WILL TELL what and when it needs a certain food and the amounts.